genjax-dev/genjax-chi/docs/genjax/autodigenjax.md

 This is a "build a miniature GenJAX" tutorial: we construct a small probabilistic programming system (featuring a subset of Gen's generative function interfaces) (1).
 Along the way, we explore exactly why Gen is designed the way that it is.
 { .annotate }

-1. The implementation of the JAX interpreter language here _is a small scale version of the implementation for GenJAX's `Static` language_.
+1. The implementation of the JAX interpreter language here _is a small scale version of the implementation for GenJAX's `static` language_.
 Therefore, it is useful to work through this tutorial to understand the implementation of that language.

 ## Distributions